crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.4.2: Added the ability to enforce checking passwords against the HIBP API and upgrade all unsafe HTTP calls on the site.
-Various tweaks and fixes.
-A recommended update for all.
+* 5.4.3: Added the ability to enforce strong passwords along with a few bug fixes and UI changes.